Prostate cancer can metastasize to other organs, including the bones, lymph nodes, and the lungs.

 - urinary problems such as urinary retention and associated infection.

-- Further, bowel problems often develop when prostate cancer spread to the bowel and rectum.
+- Further, bowel problems often develop when prostate cancer spreads to the bowel and rectum.
 Complications like constipation and diarrhea can reduce your quality of life.

-Beyond local metastases, prostate cancer often spread to the bones, lymph nodes, liver, brain, and lungs.
+Beyond local metastases, prostate cancer often spreads to the bones, lymph nodes, liver, brain, and lungs.

 Men with metastatic castration-resistant prostate cancer have an increased risk of distant metastasis, which is associated with debilitating complications.